iSatishYadav/net-core-console-nlog-with-di/README.md

-# Using NLog in a .NET 5 Console Application with Dependency Injection
+# Using Application Insights in a .NET 5 Console Application with Dependency Injection

 ## Description
-Explains how to setup NLog as logging provider for .NET 5 Console Application and Dependency Injection).
+Explains how to setup Application Insights for .NET 5 Console Application and Dependency Injection.

 Demonstrated with a .NET 5 Console application.
 Example project can also be found on [GitHub](https://github.com/iSatishYadav/net-core-console-nlog-with-di).